manfredspitze/intro-vs-code-starter/README.md

 # intro-vs-code-starter
-Starter files for our Introduction to Visual Studio Code lesson
+Starter files for our Introduction to Visual Studio Code lesson.